A Versatile Neural Network Configuration Space Planning and Control Strategy for Modular Soft Robot Arms

-However, if one obstacle is at low risk, like the left one in Figure \ref{fig13}-(A) and the right one in Figure \ref{fig13}-(C), S2C will generate available trajectories reaching the target and the MSRA end will move to the target.
-The trajectories will be away from the high-risk obstacles and near the low-risk ones.
-All the experiment videos can be found in the Supplementary Video.
+However, if one obstacle is at low risk, like a tap, S2C will automatically generate available trajectories reaching the target, and the MSRA end will move to the target, as shown in Fig. \ref{fig13}(A) and (C).
+All these trajectories are planned by the optimization problem automatically, but they follow a basic rule: the MSRA end is expected to reach the target while being away from the high-risk obstacle.
+For instance, in Fig. \ref{fig13}(A), our strategy first leaves away from the right high-risk obstacle and then finds a path to reach the target between two obstacles.
+In Fig. \ref{fig13}(C), our strategy first leaves away from the left high-risk obstacle and then finds a path to reach the target on the right of the right obstacles.
+With these two kinds of trajectories, our strategy achieves the task of reaching the target while avoiding the obstacles according to their risk levels.